eapg/EA_RESTAURANT/README.md

 * Open `miniconda3`.
 * Go to the project path
 * Run `conda create --prefix=.venv python=3.10.0`
+* In order to active an enviroment run the following command: `conda activate .\venv\Scripts\activate.bat`
+* In order to update library dependency run the following command : `pip freeze > requirements.txt`
 ### Running tests

 This project is using [unittest](https://docs.python.org/3/library/unittest.html) for testing.
 To run tests just